typelevel/cats/docs/src/main/tut/streaming.md

 ## Introduction

-A non-empty `Streaming` instance is structured like a `List`: it has a *cons* cell containing a single value, as well as a reference to a tail which will the subsequent values (if any).
+A non-empty `Streaming` instance is structured like a `List`: it has a *cons* cell containing a single value, as well as a reference to a tail which will calculate the subsequent values (if any).
 This means that adding values to the beginning is very efficient, whereas adding values to the end is potentially expensive.

 The major difference between `List` and `Streaming` is evaluation.
 `List` is strict: this means that if you have an instance of `List`